The Bank Executive’s Agenda: Differentiating Their Bank in a “Me-Too” Marketplace

 Trend 2: Increased technology use has decreased customers’ loyalty to a specific bank.

-As bankers struggle to meet a broader range of lifecycle needs, every customer is a digital user.
-Accenture found that 27% of consumers are out shopping for better deals, and 31% find that it’s not too much of a hassle to switch.
+As bankers struggle to meet a broader range of lifecycle needs, Accenture found that 27% of consumers are out shopping for better deals, and 31% find that it’s not too much of a hassle to switch.
 The true differentiator that can counteract the switching is the one thing every banker can control: the customer experience.

 In fact, the human factor is what bank customers crave.
 According to the Accenture study, among the top measures for success from the customer’s perspective are bank trustworthiness, banker skills and higher quality of services with an ease of doing business.
-And banks clearly aren’t doing enough in these areas: 80% of banking customers with negative experiences say they leave because they don’t trust the bank to solve their problems.
+Banks and bank leaders clearly aren’t doing enough in these areas: Eighty percent of banking customers with negative experiences say they leave because they don’t trust the bank to solve their problems.

 Bottom line: Customer loyalty is decreasing, and the core drivers of customer satisfaction are not being met.

-Capitalizing on Missed Opportunities: 2 Strategic Steps Every Bank Leader Should Take
+Capitalizing on Missed Opportunities: 2 Strategic Steps Bank Leaders Should Take

 Banks are struggling to move clients from basic core products to more complex financial products that could increase bank profitability.
-Technology is here to stay – Using it as a measuring stick to determine whether the bank is maximizing resources and identifying relationship building opportunities is only one piece of the puzzle.
-So, what can bank leaders do to build brand loyalty that their customers trust and believe in?
+Technology is only one piece of the solution.
+It’s not helping banks build loyalty, strengthen customer relationships and create a brand that their customers trust and believe in.
+For that, we still need people.

-Too often, solutions are applied without the internal dialogue necessary to fully understand why that solution is meaningful.
-Bank leaders need to develop their strategy around maximizing the value bankers deliver to customers.
+- Focus on value across the board.
+Develop your strategy around maximizing the value that your bankers deliver to customers—and recognize what that really entails.
 Employee satisfaction, loyalty and productivity directly impact the level of value banks deliver.
 When senior leaders are able to keep both client and employee needs in balance, more value is created, which will ultimately support the bank’s ability to increase shareholder value.